Perspective | ‘Behind Her Eyes’ and 9 other TV shows with jaw-dropping twists

 “Mr. Robot”

-Sam Raimi’s techno thriller starring Rami Malek as a vigilante hacker was full of mystery and intrigue that helped the USA series pull off a surreal Season 1 finale.
+Sam Esmail’s techno thriller starring Rami Malek as a vigilante hacker was full of mystery and intrigue that helped the USA series pull off a surreal Season 1 finale.
 Though the show introduced other surprises, it was that first plot shocker that made us reevaluate everything we knew about Elliot Alderson and those around him.
 (Streaming on Amazon Prime)

 “WandaVision”

-Note: An earlier version of this post incorrectly referenced Sam Raimi as the creator of "Mr. Robot."
-The creator of the USA series is Sam Esmail.